mui/material-ui/docs/data/material/getting-started/templates/templates.md

 # React Templates

-<p class="description">Browse our collection of free React templates to get started building your app with Material UI, including a React dashboard, React landing page, and more.</p>
+<p class="description">Browse our collection of free React templates to get started building your app with Material UI, including a React dashboard, React marketing page, and more.</p>

 <!-- #default-branch-switch -->

 ## Free templates

-Our curated collection of free Material UI templates includes dashboards, landing pages, sign-in and sign-up pages, a blog, a checkout flow, and more.
+Our curated collection of free Material UI templates includes dashboards, marketing pages, sign-in and sign-up pages, a blog, a checkout flow, and more.
 They can be combined with one of the [example projects](/material-ui/getting-started/example-projects/) to form a complete starter.

 Sections of each layout are clearly defined either by comments or use of separate files,